Trevor Larnach Player Props: Twins vs. White Sox

-Trevor Larnach -- 1-for-5 with an RBI in his most recent game -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Lance Lynn on the mound, on April 11 at 7:40 PM ET.
+On Wednesday, Trevor Larnach (coming off going 1-for-3) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the White Sox.
+In his most recent game, he went 1-for-3 against the White Sox.

 Trevor Larnach Game Info & Props vs. the White Sox